 Verbal abuse is difficult to recognize.

-- What’s more, the abuser says he loves his partner, and she tends to believe him.
+- Verbal abuse usually happens behind closed doors because the abuser acts fine in public.
+Plus, the abuser might say he loves his partner, and she tends to believe it.

 Effects of verbal abuse on the partner include a loss of self-esteem and self-trust.
 Other signs of verbal abuse include feeling unstable, confused, or fearful.